 In applications utilizing sensor data, the most accurate sensor data is obtained by sampling as often as possible.
 Sampling at high rates, however, incurs high power consumption (Krause et al., 2005) by not allowing sensors to enter low power modes and by increasing the amount of data processed by applications.
 Reducing the sample rate can decrease application power consumption considerably, but also reduces accuracy.
-The trade-offs between power consumption and accuracy at a given sampling rate are hard to determine without empirical tests on a target device due to the layered nature of modern APIs.
+The trade-offs between power consumption and accuracy at a given sampling rate are hard to determine without empirical tests on a target device due to the high-degree of layering in modern smartphone APIs and system architectures.